nozaq/headlessui-dialog-poc/README.md

 $ npm test
 ```

-The following two test cases are defined in [tests/dialog.spec.ts](./tests/dialog.spec.ts), and both are supposed to pass.
+The following three test cases are defined in [tests/dialog.spec.ts](./tests/dialog.spec.ts).
+All cases are supposed to pass.

 1. show dialog w/ transition
+1. show dialog w/ transition, wait for opacity to be 1
 1. show dialog w/o transition

 Inside the test page, select all projects(chromium, firefox and webkit) and run all test cases.